una/personal-goals/happy-moments/2016_happy-moments.md

 02/10/2016
 ---
-Went to Lucky Robot on South Lamar for sushi with Alex today.
+Went to Lucky Robot on South Lamar for sushi with Alex (P) today.
 It was really good :) We went to Half Step afterward.

 02/11/2016
 ---